antfu/antfu.me/pages/posts/rewrite-in-vite.md

 ## This Website

 This site is **made from [Vitesse](https://github.com/antfu/vitesse) combining with all the tools I mentioned above**.
-To be honest, even making a static site generator right is something that could be a hard task to me, not to mention that most of the hard part is handled by Vite itself.
-I am really happy to see the things I have learned and crafted along the way.
+To be honest, even making a static site generator right is something hard to me, not to mention that most of the hard parts are already handled by Vite.
+I am really happy to see so many things I have learned and crafted along the way.
 And glad I can make these contributions to the Vite ecosystem, that someone could find my work useful for building their apps.

 ## Thanks